nadzinski/nadiawadzinski.github.io/index.md

 tech startup, I got a PhD in the <a href="history_of_science.html">History of Science</a> from Princeton University, and then taught history at a liberal arts college before returning to the tech world.
-Outside work I enjoy travel, baking, Texas hold'em poker, reading (history, sci-fi, poetry, russian novels...), and single malt scotch.
+Outside work I enjoy travel, baking, Texas hold'em poker, reading (history, sci-fi, poetry, Russian novels...), and single malt scotch.